 If there is no need to decide at the present meeting, one useful decision making tool is to agree in the present meeting to make the final decision on the draft at the next meeting.
 This can encourage the participants to work out their differences in the intervening period.

-If the discussion seems to be going nowhere and time is running out or if there is a general feeling that the group must move forward at this meeting, you may, as last resort, use a tool called indicative voting.
+If the discussion seems to be going nowhere and time is running out or if there is a general feeling that the group must move forward at this meeting, you may try alternative techniques to feel the temperature of the room.
+For example, as last resort, you can use a tool called indicative voting.
 You recess the meeting for a few minutes to allow each organization present to decide on their position and to write this on a piece of paper which they give to you (yes / no / abstention).
 Make sure that before you recess the meeting, all present clearly understand the issue for which a position is being requested and the consequences of the possible outcomes.
 The meeting is then reconvened and you tally the votes – one vote per organization – and then announce the results.

 The identity of the organizations need not be indicated.
 There have been cases where, in a meeting, a vendor of products/services has one view while the customer of that vendor has another.
 In public, the vendor must support the customer.
 In a private indicative vote, however, the real positions may emerge.